Serve live Clojure objects and link to them in a web navigator UI

 '[hyperfiddle.hfql2 :refer [hfql]])

-(def sitemap {'all-ns (hfql {(all-ns) {* [ns-name ns-publics]}})})
+(def sitemap {`all-ns (hfql {(all-ns) {* [ns-name ns-publics]}})})

 (agent/connect! "wss://index.clojure.net/agent" sitemap)

-;; => {:agent-id "a1b2c3d4"
+;; => {:agent-id "a1b2c3d4" :agent-url "https://a1b2c3d4.clojure.net"}

 Namespace browser showing clojure.core namespaces with ns-name and ns-publics columns